alishahussain/team2/_posts/2023-11-27-progress-check.md

 - figured out different binary topics to build around
 - assigned everyone roles for their games
 - started working on games, and preparing for first live review
+- switched directions from user encription tool to decryption learning game
+- wrote initial code for english to binary translation